sf-wdi-19-20/modules/w7_d4_2_testing/README.md

 **Model Method Tests**

 1. Generate a spec for your `User` model.
-Add this model test (from above) into the `User` model spec:
+Add this model test into the `User` model spec:

   ```
   describe "#full_name" do